Taylor Swift. What did you do to me?

 After being dumped, like in a way that I saw coming the way you see a car coming but don’t think to move out of the way because of the shock, I didn’t believe in love.
 I did believe in control — having it, needing it, exercising it over others — whether that was kicking them out of my room at the end of the night or denying a relationship.

-To wrap up GRF4: there’s a difference between sharing a love of something and forcing it upon someone.
+There’s a difference between sharing a love of something and forcing it upon someone.
 For instance, I love watching Pretty Little Liars, reading, and archiving.
 Pat loves none of these things and works on cars.
 We share these things with each other like this:

 Pat: “What are you reading?”